Skip to main content

 Credentials and UK regulation

 In the UK, counselling and psychotherapy titles are not protected in law.
 Choose practitioners on a Professional Standards Authority accredited register such as BACP or UKCP.
 For CBT, look for BABCP accreditation.
 For psychological therapies within medical settings, look for HCPC-registered practitioner psychologists where relevant.
 Ask for current membership, insurance, and any specialist training.
-A polished directory profile is nice… but verified credentials are better.We manually verify all our therapists before they join the Aligned platform, but incredibly, not every large platform does.
+A polished directory profile is nice, but verified credentials are better.
+We manually verify all our therapists before they join Aligned.

 Why therapist-client fit matters

 The therapeutic relationship forms the foundation of successful treatment.
 Some people prefer a more directive, structured approach, while others benefit from a gentler, more exploratory style.
-Consider whether you’d feel more comfortable with a therapist who challenges you directly or one who provides primarily supportive, compassionate space to explore your feelings.
+Consider whether you would feel more comfortable with a therapist who challenges you directly or one who provides primarily supportive, compassionate space to explore your feelings.

 Then once you start therapy, notice whether you feel understood, whether the goals make sense, and whether the plan fits your constraints.